ExtensionOp Contract

 AD closure

-linearize and transpose_rule may emit core StdTensorOp values and StdTensorOp::Extension values.
-Emitted extension families MUST have their own registered ExtensionAdRule before a subsequent AD pass reaches them.
-This keeps out-of-tree operations in the same compute graph while preserving the PrimitiveOp closure invariant at the StdTensorOp carrier level.
+linearize and transpose_rule may add core StdTensorOp values and StdTensorOp::Extension values.
+Emitted extension families MUST have their own ExtensionAdRule in the active ExtensionRuleSet before a subsequent AD pass reaches them.
+Terminal first-order helper families MAY omit a separate AD rule when the owning extension documents that higher-order AD through that helper is unsupported.
+This keeps out-of-tree operations in the same compute graph while preserving the Primitive closure invariant at the StdTensorOp carrier level.

 ShapeGuardContext interaction

-Extension AD rules MUST use ctx.shape_of(val), ctx.dtype_of(val), and ctx.metadata_of(val) to query input metadata, exactly like the core AD rules (see tenferro-ops/src/ad/linalg.rs for a reference implementation).
+Extension AD rules MUST use ctx.shape_of(val), ctx.dtype_of(val), and ctx.metadata_of(val) to query input metadata, exactly like the core AD rules (see crates/tenferro-internal-ops/src/ad/linalg.rs for a reference implementation).
 They MUST NOT reach around the context to fetch metadata from elsewhere.

 Guards recorded through ctx are part of the cache-invalidation contract; implementers that compare symbolic dimensions via resolve_and_guard-like helpers are responsible for recording the comparisons.